NHOrus/srwq-compilation/episode-21.md

 "TOBY!!!"
 The Altairlion transforms and dives after the falling red AM.

 "-finish them off."

-Sanger Zombolt!
-Sat 20 Feb 2010 05:56:12 No.4558811 Report
->>4558804
-So what if Sophia is really Magus?
-Well....sucks to be her.
-Non-protagonist villains never win in SRW.....except in bad ends.
-Sciencegar Sciencebolt Sat 20 Feb 2010 06:09:12 No.4558837 Report
- Quoted By: >>4558855
->>4558882
->>4559600
+---

 "Barrel warp within limits...lets try her again!!"
 Ring reattaches the Black Hole Cannon, and once again, the air around her turns purple as reality prepares to vomit itself inside out.

 "Admiral, its preparing to attack again!!!"

-"Goddamned insect...Prepare manuver Delta-3!
-Watch for the peak gravity distortion...."
+"Goddamned insect...
+Prepare manuver Delta-3!
+Watch for the peak gravity distortion..."

 A sphere forms inside the cannon and launches itself down the barrel, towards the Haganes rear.